 Try the Bavarian cake recipe with cocoa biscuits.
-An easy to prepare dessert that doesn’t require many ingredients.
+A dessert easy to prepare that doesn’t require baking or many ingredients.

 This article may contain advertising and affiliate links.
 More details in our disclosure.

 - 100g Milk chocolate